 Term expires: 2021

 - Sandy Kendall, at-large

 - Leslie Glynn, Planning Board Representative

 - Phoebe Beierle, Permanent Building Committee Representative

 Committee expertise includes built environment technical expertise; land use technical expertise; waste management; water infrastructure; ecology; community organization; communication; and sustainability experience and interest.

 The Committee may solicit participation from other non-voting individuals with skills and expertise to complete discrete projects required to achieve the committee’s objectives.
-It is expected the committee will utilize representatives from Facilities, Public Works, and other Town departments as resources when working.
+It is expected the committee will collaborate with the Sustainable Weston Action Group (SWAG) and will utilize representatives from Facilities, Public Works, and other Town departments as resources when working.